gumaerc-testorg/11.005-spring-2015/content/pages/readings.md

 Clark, Cathy, Jed Emerson, et al. "[Collaborative Capitalism and the Rise of Impact Investing](http://as.wiley.com/WileyCDA/WileyTitle/productCd-1118862546.html)." _John Wiley & Sons_, 2014.

-Prahalad, C. K. _The Fortune at the Bottom of the Pyramid, Revised and Updated 5th Anniversary Edition: Eradicating Poverty Through Profits_.
+Prahalad, C. K. _The Fortune at the Bottom of the Pyramid, Revised and Updated 5{{< sup "th" >}} Anniversary Edition: Eradicating Poverty Through Profits_.
 Pearson FT Press, 2009.
 ISBN: 9780133829136.

 Khanna, Tarun. _Billions of Entrepreneurs: How China and India are Reshaping their Futures and Yours_.
 Harvard Business Review Press, 2011.
 ISBN: 9781422157282.